mjkurrels/mKurrels.github.io/about.md

 permalink: /about/
 ---

-I like to balence things on my nose.
-And occasionally code.
+I like to balance things on my nose.
+And occasionally coding.

 ### Contact me